HaldiH/tat/README.md

 ## Install

+### Standalone installer

+#### Windows

+There is only Windows installer currently supported.
+For Linux or macOS, get the [pip version](#pip).
+To get the installer, go to the [release page](https://github.com/ShinoYasx/tat/releases), and click on the file you want to download.

+The `.msi` file is an installer that will automatically put all the files in the selected directory and will create desktop and start menu shortcuts.
+The zip file is a _portable_ version containing the executable `tat.exe` and all the required dependencies (no installation required).

+### Pip

-This application is available on [PyPI](https://pypi.org/project/tat/).
+This application is also available on [PyPI](https://pypi.org/project/tat/).
 You can install it using the `pip` tool :

 ```bash
 pip install tat